 After a year, I was now looking after myself more properly and things seemed easier between myself and my soulmate.
 I moved in to a place Anna had been renting in town.
 We were both working jobs that were with kids and we enjoyed this.

 The emotional problems we had, however, had not been dealt with.
 I was still not the man Anna’s family would approve of.
-Now looked after myself and shared what I had for our mutual comfort, I didn’t feel I needed to support her desire to be mad at me.
+I now looked after myself and shared what I had for our mutual comfort, I didn’t feel I needed to support her desire to be mad at me.